-- The identification of the level of exposure through the change in pollutant concentrations including cumulative impacts arising from the proposal, during both demolition/construction operations and operational phases.
+- The identification of the level of exposure through the change in pollutant concentrations at relevant receptors resulting from the proposed development.
+It must take into account the cumulative air quality impacts of committed developments (i.e. those with planning permission) and assess the potential impacts arising from construction and demolition activities associated with the proposed development.
 Mitigation measures should be identified and modelled where practicable. - The calculation of pollutant emissions costs from the development.

 A. The methodology to be used for the determination of pollutant concentration change should meet the requirements of the Department for the Environment, Food and Rural Affairs (DEFRA) Technical Guidance Note LAQM TG.
-(16)16 (or any subsequent revisions).
-Further details of the air quality assessment requirements can be found in Appendix 2 and through the Council's Environmental Health team17.
+(16) (or any subsequent revisions).
+Further details of the air quality assessment requirements can be found in Appendix 2 and through the Council's Environmental Health team.